deanishe/alfred-workflow/docs/supported-versions.rst

 - No set literals.
 - No dictionary or set comprehensions.

-Python 2.6 is still included in later versions of OS X (up to and including El Capitan), so run your Python scripts with ``/usr/bin/python2.6`` in addition to ``/usr/bin/python`` (2.7) to make sure they will run on Snow Leopard.
+Python 2.6 is still included in later versions of macOS (up to and including El Capitan), so run your Python scripts with ``/usr/bin/python2.6`` in addition to ``/usr/bin/python`` (2.7) to make sure they will run on Snow Leopard.

 Why no Python 3 support?
 ------------------------

-Alfred-Workflow is targeted at the system Python on OS X. It's goal is to enable developers to build workflows that will "just work" for users on any vanilla installation of OS X since Snow Leopard.
+Alfred-Workflow is targeted at the system Python on macOS.
+It's goal is to enable developers to build workflows that will "just work" for users on any vanilla installation of macOS since Snow Leopard.

 As such, it :ref:`strongly discourages developers <thirdparty>` from requiring users of their workflows to bugger about with their OSes in order to get a workflow to work.
 This naturally includes requiring the installation of some non-default Python.

 Alfred-Workflow is also precisely the kind of project that's hard to make 2- and 3-compatible.
 Python 2.6 support is a hard requirement.
-:mod:`workflow.web`, as an HTTP library, is all about working with strings of non-specific encoding, which Python 3 `deliberately turned into a complete shit show`_ (though it's slowly getting better).
+:mod:`workflow.web`, as an HTTP library, is all about working with strings of non-specific encoding, which Python 3
+`deliberately turned into a complete shit show`_ (though it's slowly getting better).

-I don't use Python 3 (when I can avoid it), and it's not part of OS X, so I consider the huge effort required to write 2.6- and 3.x-compatible code a waste of *my* time.
+I don't use Python 3 (when I can avoid it), and it's not part of macOS, so I consider the huge effort required to write 2.6- and 3.x-compatible code a waste of *my* time.
 If someone else wants to contribute Python 3 support, it will be gratefully accepted.

 I realise that Python 3 solves many of the string-handling issues that catch out novice Pythonistas, but as stated, support for non-system Pythons is simply not a goal of this project.

-Python 3 will be supported when it ships with OS X by default, and never in version 1 of Alfred-Workflow, which must continue to support Python 2.6 and Alfred 2 (which doesn't get along with Python 3 [1]_).
+Python 3 will be supported when it ships with macOS by default, and never in version 1 of Alfred-Workflow, which must continue to support Python 2.6 and Alfred 2 (which doesn't get along with Python 3 [1]_).